garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

-OctoberCMS comes with an installer to help setup a DB connection and default user based on the MySQL instance that is part of the scotchbox.
+OctoberCMS comes with an installer to help setup a DB connection and default user based on the MySQL instance that is part of the Scotch Box.
 We'll use it to start things, but then customize it further so it works with Heroku and is secure in the next step.

 In the terminal window, execute the following